Tech Track Dual Enrollment

 Students that enter the program as a junior and follow a predetermined pathway may conceivably earn a college technical certificate by high school graduation.
 Participating students may also earn a WorkKeys® Career Readiness Certificate (CRC) which is a nationally recognized certificate that enhances a student’s resume and credentials in the job market.
 Please click on the KeyTrain® link to learn more about the program and the many benefits it holds for students. http://www.keytrain.com/

-- Students wishing to enroll in this program will have to complete all Northeast State admission requirements and program entrance requirements (with the exception of the high school diploma) prior to enrolling in college classes.
+- Students wishing to graduate in this program will have to complete all Northeast State admission requirements and program requirements, with the exception of the high school diploma.

 Program Entrance Requirements